 Recent years have seen an increase in even more people suffering from hay fever.
 This is partly due to longer and hotter summers, which mean that certain types of pollen stay in season for longer than they used to.

 If you are a sufferer, it is difficult to avoid the symptoms of hay fever completely, however there are things you can do that might help lessen the severity of it.

 Follow our top tips below to help you enjoy springtime without the sneezes.

 Prime your immune system before hay fever season hits.
-Vitamin A is vital for the health of mucous membranes which line the respiratory system, so include eggs and oily fish in your diet as well as yellow and orange coloured fruit and vegetables, which are rich in beta-carotene that the body can convert to vitamin A. Zinc is also key for healthy immunity and is found in whole grains, nuts, seeds, seafood and lean meat.
+Vitamin A is vital for the health of mucous membranes which line the respiratory system, so include eggs and oily fish in your diet as well as yellow and orange coloured fruit and vegetables, which are rich in beta-carotene that the body can convert to vitamin A Zinc is also key for healthy immunity and is found in whole grains, nuts, seeds, seafood and lean meat.
+Locally sourced honey may also help lessen the onset of hay fever.
 Omega 3 fats are also key to help minimise the allergic response, so top up on oily fish, flax seeds and walnuts to boost your levels.

 Emerging research recently clarified the role that healthy gut flora play in allergic disease.
 Both Lactobacillus and Bifidobacterium species improve clinical symptoms of seasonal allergies so add live yoghurt and kefir to your diet on a regular basis and consider topping up with a live bacteria supplement before the hay fever season.